alexamy/godot-dialogue-system/nodes/README.md

 one above the parent tree.

 Derived nodes:

 - Group

 Groups and sequentially runs other nodes.

 - Phrase

 Provides `name` and `text`.

 - Question

 Provides `question` and array of text `option` / NodePath `target`.
 After selecting some `option`, dialogue will continue from `target`.

+- Custom node

+Just extend `DialogueNodeBase` and redefine `start_dialogue()`.
+If `start_dialogue` will return dialogue node, it will be executed with group, if nothing is returned, group executes only this node.

 ## Dialogue interpreter
 Base node: `DialogueInterpreterBase`.